TEAMSchools/mssql-warehouse/README.md

 * before `AND` or `OR`
 * after semicolons to separate queries for easier reading
-* after each keyword definition
+* after each column identifier
 * after a comma when separating multiple columns into logical groups
 * to separate code into related sections, which helps to ease the readability of large chunks of code.